clicon/clixon/doc/FAQ.md

 Clixon is written in C. The plugins are written in C. The CLI specification uses cligen (http://cligen.se)

-There is a project for writing plugins in Python.
-It is reasonable simple to spawn an external script from a backend.
+It is possible ro write plugins in Python.
+It is reasonable simple to spawn an external script from a backend (but needs to be done).

 ## How to best understand Clixon?
 Run the ietf yang routing example, in the example directory.